RTS: AI & Gameplay Systems

 Results & Impact

-• Scalability: Architecture supports unlimited unit types and AI behaviors with 70% code reuse across systems
+• Architecture supporting unlimited unit types with ~70% code reuse.

-• Code Quality: Clean architecture with proper inheritance, singleton patterns, and separation of concerns enabling easy maintenance and expansion
+• Clean architecture with proper inheritance, disciplined singletons, and separation of concerns.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.